πͺ’ Shared Resources

 test-b.test.ts

-import { assert, test, resource, waitForExpectedResult } from 'poku';
+import { assert, test, waitForExpectedResult } from 'poku';

 import { CounterContext } from './counter';